Cubs vs. Brewers MLB Betting Odds, Trends & Prediction

 American Family Field, Milwaukee, WI

-As of this writing, our MLB Public Betting Page shows that 57% of bets are on the Cubs’ moneyline.
+As of this writing, our MLB Public Betting Page shows that 67% of bets are on the Brewers’ moneyline.
 That said, this page is updated frequently so make sure that you click on the link provided so that you’re getting the most updated information.

 Cubs vs. Brewers MLB Betting Trends